WLNG: Programming and history

 In 1995, the station began leasing transmission tower space to Connecticut-based classical and NPR-affiliate WSHU-FM, during a period of increasing competition for listeners in specific demographics.
-At the time, the station was described by a competitor (WEHM), as probably generating "the most sales in the region", and Sidney stated that "banks regarded WLNG as the most successful station on the East End."
+At the time, the station was described by a competitor (WEHM), as probably generating "the most sales in the region", and Sidney stated that "banks regarded WLNG as the most successful station on the East End".

 On May 29, 2015, longtime WLNG air personality Rusty Potz ended his run on the "Potz On The Program".
 Potz, who had been in radio for 52 years, retired to Sarasota, Florida, with his wife, Margaret, although he continues to work part-time selling advertising for the station.

 At the start of 2019, with Evans and Foschi taking over the station half a month prior, the station's format was refined with its focus continuing on local programming.

 News and sports

 WLNG's local news coverage, according to the station's vice president in 2007, is considered the best by many locals and is famous for being the definitive source "with close to a 90% share" for weather information during major storms.
 On July 17, 1996, the station was broadcasting a live remote from Jamesport, New York when TWA Flight 800 crashed into the nearby Atlantic Ocean, and states that it was the first to break news of the event.

 In 2007, the station became affiliated with ESPN 1050, for local broadcasts of ESPN sports radio, however it was not without some coverage difficulties, according to Newsday.

-Before the 2011 Hurricane Irene, WLNG was listed as the "reliable resource for the latest on the hurricane's progress." by Rep. Tim Bishop, (D-New York), and was the designated broadcast information source.
+Before the 2011 Hurricane Irene, WLNG was listed as the "reliable resource for the latest on the hurricane's progress" by Rep. Tim Bishop, (D-New York), and was the designated broadcast information source.

 During Hurricane Sandy in 2012 WLNG continued broadcasting and streaming online on generator power, using flashlights, as the storm surge rose to "ankle deep" in the studio.
-When a "burning" smell was detected, the station finally went off air from 8 p.m.
+When a "burning" smell was detected, the station finally went off air from 8 pm.
 Monday until 3 a.m Tuesday when the water subsided.
 After the storm, WLNG helped coordinate relief supplies and vehicles with local police.